Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

 \subsection{Exploration of parameter space}

-For given ambient physical conditions, the rates of energy loss are fixed, and hence the proton spectral shape is mostly governed by three parameters: the injection fraction $\xi_p$ and the ratios of advection or escape to acceleration timescales (Sec.~\ref{sec:transport}).
-We explore the influence of these various parameters in the present Section to assess the sensibility of the predicted neutrino spectral shapes on the choice of parameters.
+For given ambient physical conditions, the rates of energy loss are fixed, and hence the proton spectral shape is mostly governed by three parameters: the injection fraction ($\xi_p$) and the ratios of advection or escape to acceleration timescales (Sect.~\ref{sec:transport}).
+We explore the influence of these various parameters in the present section to assess the sensitivity of the predicted neutrino spectral shapes on the choice of parameters.

 Figure~\ref{fig:stasol} shows the spectra for different non-thermal energy fractions, $\xi_p$.
-In order to obtain a meaningful comparison to observations, we slightly tune the Alfvénic velocity $v_{\rm A}$ to match the observed neutrino flux at a pivot point defined by $E_\nu = 10\,$TeV and (all-flavour) flux $E_\nu^2 \Phi_\nu = 1.4\times 10^{-11}\,$erg/cm$^2$s, see the corresponding figure.
+To obtain a meaningful comparison to observations, we slightly tuned the Alfvénic velocity ($v_{\rm A}$) to match the observed neutrino flux at a pivot point defined by $E_\nu = 10\,$TeV and (all-flavour) flux $E_\nu^2 \Phi_\nu = 1.4\times 10^{-11}\,$erg/cm$^2$s (see the corresponding figure).
 In practice, this implies increasing $v_{\rm A}$ as one decreases $\xi_p$; other parameters remain fixed.
 One key observation is that, at low values of $\xi_p$, the neutrino spectrum becomes increasingly peaked.
 This occurs because turbulent damping is weak when $\xi_p< 10^{-2}$, implying that proton acceleration mostly takes place in the linear (or test-particle) regime.
 As noted earlier, the proton spectral shape then becomes hard, with approximately $\varepsilon_p^2{\rm d}N_p/{\rm d}\varepsilon_p\propto \varepsilon_p^{1-t_{\rm acc}/t_{\rm esc}}$.
-In turn, this shape a steeper $pp$ contribution to the neutrino flux.
+In turn, this shapes a steeper $pp$ contribution to the neutrino flux.

-At moderate values of the injection fraction and above, $\xi_p\gtrsim 10^{-2}$, proton acceleration becomes self-regulated by turbulent damping, and the proton spectrum converges toward a universal saturation state, whose total energy density is of the order of the total turbulent energy content.
+At moderate values of the injection fraction and above, $\xi_p\gtrsim 10^{-2}$, proton acceleration becomes self-regulated by turbulent damping, and the proton spectrum converges towards a universal saturation state, whose total energy density is of the order of the total turbulent energy content.
 The model reliably reproduces the IceCube neutrino flux, independently of the precise value of $\xi_p$, shaping a neutrino spectral shape with a turn-over at energies below the peak ($E_\nu \sim 3\,$TeV here).
 The flat extension to lower energies is prominent for the largest value of $\xi_p$.
 As mentioned above, it is shaped by the $pp$ contribution that follows the approximately flat proton spectrum.